 New Lifeskills Challenge website enhances personalised learning

-ASDAN has launched a new website for Lifeskills Challenge, an online bank of almost 1,000 challenges ranging from pre-Entry to Level 3.
+ASDAN has launched a new website for Lifeskills Challenge, an online bank of more than 1,000 challenges ranging from pre-Entry to Level 3.

 Lifeskills Challenge enables centres to provide a personalised curriculum for learners with special educational needs and disabilities and those with social, emotional and mental health needs.

 - A new search function means you can find challenges more easily.

 - Challenges are mapped to the four Preparing for Adulthood pathways, supporting centres to target specific outcomes in EHC plans and transition reviews.

 - Improved curriculum and vocational subject categorisation will support centres in providing a personalised learning pathway for individual students.